 - Encrypting the sensitive data in transit and at rest helps ensure that the plaintext data isn’t available to any third party, including AWS.

-- Encryption Client encrypts attribute values which can be controlled but do not encrypt the entire table, attribute names or primary key.
+- Encryption Client encrypts attribute values that can be controlled but do not encrypt the entire table, attribute names, or primary key.

 - By default, communications to and from DynamoDB use the HTTPS protocol, which protects network traffic by using SSL/TLS encryption.